What Are Cruciferous Vegetables?

 Of course, each brassica vegetable has unique flavors and benefits.
-We picked a few of the more common brassica vegetables to highlight for their nutritional value as well as the delicious dishes you can make with them.
+Some people have trouble getting enough fruits and vegetables, so if you're looking to increase your cruciferous vegetable intake or you aspire to follow a plant-based diet, we picked a few of the more common brassica vegetables to highlight for their nutritional value as well as the delicious dishes you can make with them.

 These peppery leaves add a little extra flavor and a lot of calcium to salads and pizzas.
 For a 2-cup serving of raw arugula, you get 65 milligrams of calcium—that's about the same as 1/4 cup of milk.

 Bok choy is a popular ingredient in stir-fries and other Asian dishes.
 It's a tasty crisp-tender veggie, but it does a lot more than add texture to dinner.
 A 1-cup serving of cooked bok choi contains about 40% of the Daily Value of vitamin A, 48% DV of vitamin K and 17% DV of vitamin B6.